-Many children are allergic to ordinary things in our homes and environment, such as house dust mites, insect stings and bites, pets, grasses, weeds and pollens.
-Some children are also allergic to less common things such as medications or latex (rubber products).
+Many children are allergic to ordinary things in our homes and environment, like house dust mites, insect stings and bites, pets, grasses, weeds and pollens.
+Some children are also allergic to less common things like medications or latex (rubber products).

-Children might also show intolerances to some chemicals used to make different products (carpet glue, dyes and solvents).
-These usually don’t cause a severe reaction, and children don’t develop allergy antibodies.
+Children might have an adverse reaction to some food additives and chemicals used to make different products, like carpet glue, dyes and solvents.
+This isn’t an allergy and these usually don’t cause a severe reaction.

 If the allergic reaction is mild or moderate, your child’s symptoms will usually include one or more of the following: